itislei/DKU-Library-Data-Visualization-Tutorials/ArcGIS Online/Dataset/README_China_Airport_Dataset.md

 | BuiltYear         | Year of construction/opening                                                |
 | BuiltMonth        | Month of construction/opening                                               |

----

-## Data Dictionary
-- **Name_EN / Name_CN**: Official name of the airport in English and Chinese.
-- **LAT / LNG**: Geographic coordinates suitable for mapping and GIS applications.
-- **Address_EN / Address_CN**: Physical location of the airport.
-- **Province/City/Area**: Hierarchical administrative divisions.
-- **Telephone**: Contact number for airport information.
-- **BuiltYear / BuiltMonth**: Historical data on airport establishment.

----

 ## Notes
-- Some fields may be empty where data is unavailable.
+Some fields may be empty where data is unavailable.
-- Coordinates are approximate and intended for general mapping.
-- Data includes civilian, military, and general aviation facilities.

 ---

 ## Notes on Use
-This sample dataset is intended solely for instructional use in the ArcGIS Online tutorial.
+This sample dataset is intended solely for instructional use in the [DKUL's ArcGIS Online tutorial]().

 ---